Ellimaaac/Specific-Racing-Robot/README.md

 # Development
 All the functions will be implemented using an Arduino mega board with an atmega2560.
 This board offers us a wide range of possibilities, thanks in particular to all its available ports such as its 5 programmable timers and its many interrupt ports.
 This will be useful for the rest of the project.
 To make it easier to connect to the board, we plugged a Grove Shield into the Arduino board.
 This module allows us to interface all our sensors simply using 4 wires that include the power supply (Vcc, GND) and two Arduino ports (digital, i2c, analogue, etc.).
 ## Analysing the track
+The robot must be able to find its way around the track.
+To do this, it will emit to probe the ground and it will pick up the waves reflected by the runway.
+This will analyse the runway.
+So we have a QTR-8RC module.
+This module has 8 infrared sensors and is made up of phototransistors and light-emitting diodes (LEDs) arranged in pairs.
+These pairs of LEDs are connected in series.
+This halves current consumption.
+It also has a MOSFET transistor to switch off the LEDs for better energy management.
+However we won't be using it because it takes longer to measure.
+Each sensor provides an independent digital output.
+The current-limiting resistors are adapted for 5 V operation by means of two resistors in parallel.
+By shunting the two resistors, this allows operation at 3.3 V operation (bypass).
+The current is between 20-25 mA per pair of LEDs.
+The module therefore has a total consumption of 100mA.
 ## Generating motor control signals
 ## Varying the duty cycle
 ## Following the trail